 BROS INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Dutch Bros Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, March 05, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Dutch Bros Inc. (NYSE: BROS) securities between March 1, 2022 and May 11, 2022, both dates inclusive (the “Class Period”) have until May 1, 2023 to seek appointment as lead plaintiff in the Dutch Bros class action lawsuit.
+SAN DIEGO, March 05, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Dutch Bros Inc. BROS securities between March 1, 2022 and May 11, 2022, both dates inclusive (the "Class Period") have until May 1, 2023 to seek appointment as lead plaintiff in the Dutch Bros class action lawsuit.
 Captioned Peacock v.
-Dutch Bros Inc., No. 23-cv-01794 (S.D.N.Y.), the Dutch Bros class action lawsuit charges Dutch Bros and certain of Dutch Bros’ top executives with violations of the Securities Exchange Act of 1934.
+Dutch Bros Inc., No. 23-cv-01794 (S.D.N.Y.), the Dutch Bros class action lawsuit charges Dutch Bros and certain of Dutch Bros' top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Dutch Bros class action lawsuit, please provide your information here: